-Your doctor also may prescribe metformin (Glucophage, Glucophage XR), an oral medication for type 2 diabetes that lowers insulin levels.
-This drug improves ovulation and leads to regular menstrual cycles.
+Your doctor also may prescribe metformin (Glucophage, Fortamet, others), an oral medication for type 2 diabetes that improves insulin resistance and lowers insulin levels.
+This drug may help with ovulation and lead to regular menstrual cycles.
 Metformin also slows the progression to type 2 diabetes if you already have prediabetes and aids in weight loss if you also follow a diet and an exercise program.

 - Reduce excessive hair growth.
 Your doctor may recommend birth control pills to decrease androgen production, or another medication called spironolactone (Aldactone) that blocks the effects of androgens on the skin.
 Because spironolactone can cause birth defects, effective contraception is required when using the drug, and it's not recommended if you're pregnant or planning to become pregnant.
 Eflornithine (Vaniqa) is another medication possibility; the cream slows facial hair growth in women.

 - Keep your weight in check.
 Obesity makes insulin resistance worse.
-Weight loss can reduce both insulin and androgen levels, and may restore ovulation.
-No single specific dietary approach is best, but losing weight by reducing total calorie intake can benefit the overall health of women with polycystic ovary syndrome.
+Weight loss can reduce both insulin and androgen levels and may restore ovulation.
+No single specific dietary approach is best, but losing weight by reducing how many calories you consume each day may help with polycystic ovary syndrome, especially if you're overweight or obese.
+Use smaller plates, reduce portion sizes and resist the urge for seconds to help with weight loss.
 Ask your doctor to recommend a weight-control program, and meet regularly with a dietitian for help in reaching weight-loss goals.

 - Be active.
 Exercise helps lower blood sugar levels.
 If you have PCOS, increasing your daily activity and participating in a regular exercise program may treat or even prevent insulin resistance and help you keep your weight under control.

 - Experience.
-Mayo Clinic doctors treat hundreds of people who have polycystic ovary syndrome every year using research-based treatments and teaching women to adopt helpful lifestyle changes.
+Mayo Clinic doctors care for more than 1,000 women who have polycystic ovary syndrome every year using research-based treatments and teaching women to adopt helpful lifestyle changes.